 So, without further ado, let’s jump straight in and answer your questions.

-What is a long term let?
+What is a long let?

 A long-term let is considered a residential rental for a home.
 In many European countries, renting property is the norm and owning a property is far less popular.
-For others, getting onto the property ladder and buying your own house or apartment is seen to be much more important.
+For others, getting onto the property ladder and buying your own house or apartment is seen to be much more important

 How long is a long term let?

 Long term lettings carry a rental contract of over 6 months or a year.
-Typically, and again, this will vary from country to country and contract to contract, there will be a renewable rolling agreement where tenants are expected to remain in a property for several years.
+Typically, and again, this will vary from country to country and contract to contract, there will be a renewable rolling agreement where tenants are expected to remain in a property for several recent years.

-Long term tenancy agreement
+Long term tenancy agreement and the legal obligations

 Advantages of long term lets